General Distribution Requirement

 Additional information general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The geology department participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations for the geology department are available from the department chair.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 A geological field course is sometimes a requirement for admission to graduate programs in geology.
 Consult with members of the department for recommended field courses.
 Students interested in continuing on to graduate school in Geology are strongly encouraged to take additional coursework in Chemistry, Physics, and Math.